Distance education: Internet

 The widespread use of computers and the Internet has made distance learning easier and faster, and today virtual schools and virtual universities deliver full curricula online.
-The capacity of Internet to support voice, video, text and immersion teaching methods made earlier distinct forms of telephone, videoconferencing, radio, television, and text based education somewhat redundant.
-However, many of the techniques developed and lessons learned with earlier media are used in Internet delivery.

-The first totally online courses for graduate and undergraduate credit were offered in 1985 by Connected Education through The New School in New York City, with students earning the MA in Media Studies completely online via computer conferencing, with no in-person requirements.
+The first online courses for graduate and undergraduate credit were offered in 1985 by Connected Education through The New School in New York City, with students earning the MA in Media Studies completely online via computer conferencing, with no in-person requirements.
 This was followed in 1986 by the University of Toronto through the Graduate School of Education (then called OISE: the Ontario Institute for Studies in Education), offering a course in "Women and Computers in Education", dealing with gender issues and educational computing.
 The first new and fully online university was founded in 1994 as the Open University of Catalonia, headquartered in Barcelona, Spain.
 In 1999 Jones International University was launched as the first fully online university accredited by a regional accrediting association in the US.

-Between 2000 and 2008, enrollment in distance education courses increased rapidly in almost every country in both developed and developing countries.
-Many private, public, non-profit and for-profit institutions worldwide now offer distance education courses from the most basic instruction through to the highest levels of degree and doctoral programmes.
-New York University and the International University Canada, for example, offers online degrees in engineering and management-related fields through NYU Tandon Online.
-Levels of accreditation vary: widely respected universities such as Stanford University and Harvard now deliver online courses—but other online schools receive little outside oversight, and some are actually fraudulent, i.e., diploma mills.
+Between 2000 and 2008, enrollment in distance education courses increased rapidly almost every country in both developed and developing countries.
+Many private, public, non-profit, and for-profit institutions worldwide now offer distance education courses from the most basic instruction through to the highest levels of degree and doctoral programs.
+New York University and International University Canada, for example, offer online degrees in engineering and management-related fields through NYU Tandon Online.
+Levels of accreditation vary: widely respected universities such as Stanford University and Harvard now deliver online courses—but other online schools receive little outside oversight, and some are fraudulent, i.e., diploma mills.
 In the US, the Distance Education Accrediting Commission (DEAC) specializes in the accreditation of distance education institutions.

 In the United States in 2011, it was found that a third of all the students enrolled in postsecondary education had taken an accredited online course in a postsecondary institution.
 Growth continued.
-In 2013 the majority of public and private colleges offered full academic programmes online.
-Programmes included training in the mental health, occupational therapy, family therapy, art therapy, physical therapy, and rehabilitation counseling fields.
+In 2013 the majority of public and private colleges offered full academic programs online.
+Programs included training in the mental health, occupational therapy, family therapy, art therapy, physical therapy, and rehabilitation counseling fields.

-By 2008, online learning programmes were available in the United States in 44 states at the K-12 level.
+By 2008, online learning programs were available in the United States in 44 states at the K-12 level.

-Internet forums, online discussion group and online learning community can contribute to a distance education experience.
+Internet forums, online discussion groups, and online learning community can contribute to a distance education experience.
 Research shows that socialization plays an important role in some forms of distance education.

-ECourses are available from educational platforms such as Khan Academy and MasterClass on many topics and for students of all levels.